MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

    > The `bundleURL` method assumes your app's JS bundle is named `main.jsbundle`.
 If you've configured your app to use a different file name, call the `bundleURLForResource:` method (which assumes you're using the `.jsbundle` extension) or `bundleURLForResource:withExtension:` method instead, to overwrite that default behavior.

-   Typically, you're only going to want to use CodePush to resolve your JS bundle location within release builds, and therefore, we recommend using the `DEBUG` pre-processor macro to dynamically switch between using the packager server and CodePush, depending on whether you're debugging or not.
-This makes it much simpler to ensure you get the right behavior you want in production, while still being able to use the Chrome Dev Tools, live reload, etc. at debug-time.
+   Typically, you're only going to want to use CodePush to resolve your JS bundle location within release builds.
+We recommend using the `DEBUG` pre-processor macro to dynamically switch between using the packager server and CodePush, depending on whether you're debugging or not.
+This makes it much simpler to ensure you get the right behavior you want in production, while still using the Chrome Dev Tools, live reload, etc. at debug-time.

    Your `sourceURLForBridge` method should look like this: